What Is Methylone, and How Is It Abused?

 While methylone is still not a well-understood drug, its impact on the thousands who have abused it in the US so far has been devastating.
 It is certainly toxic and likely to be addictive.

 Getting treatment for a loved one who abuses a potent and dangerous drug like methylone is crucial.
 They are at risk of overdose and death because of this substance.
-Rehabilitation programs are creating programs to specifically address abuse of synthetic cathinones like methylone.
-Evidence-based treatment is available today to end methylone abuse.
+Evidence-based treatment is available today to end methylone abuse at Desert Hope.
+Call us at to speak confidentially to an admissions navigator about help for yourself or a loved one today.